 As athletes, activists, mentors and entrepreneurs, women have dramatically changed the face of Canadian sport.
 Women have overcome gender barriers and have found competitive success both at home and abroad.
-These women have changed established ideas about what female athletes could accomplish on the field of competition.
-This project will re-develop a 1,500 ft² gallery within Canada's Sports Hall of Fame to speak about how the role of women in sport has changed over generations in Canada.
-The exhibit also showcases the amazing contributions of many of Canada's elite female athletes and builders that have been Inducted to Canada's Sports Hall of Fame including Cassie Campbell, Chandra Crawford, Nancy Greene and Chantal Petitclerc to name a few.
+These women have changed established ideas about what female athletes can accomplish on the field of competition.
+This exhibit is a 1,500 ft² gallery within Canada's Sports Hall of Fame, and speaks about how the role of women in sport has changed over generations in Canada.
+The exhibit also showcases the amazing contributions of many of Canada's elite female athletes and builders who have been inducted into Canada's Sports Hall of Fame including: Cassie Campbell-Pascall, Chandra Crawford, Nancy Greene Raine and Chantal Petitclerc, to name a few.
 The gallery includes inspirational moments from 50 Hall of Famers.

 When you enter the Splash Gallery you will feel like you just walked into a swimming pool!
 You’ll be surrounded by water sports.
 Complete your Splash experience and BE A ROWER in our simulated rowing interactive!